MohitGoel92/Classification/README.md

 **Note:**
 - P(x) is the probability of a particular observation x belonging to that class.
-- The log odds demonstrates how a unit increase or decrease in our x-values will change our log odds in a linear fashion, according to the coefficient β1 we have learnt.
+- The log odds demonstrates how a unit increase or decrease in our x-values will change our log odds in a linear fashion, according to the coefficient β1 which we have learnt.

 The syntax used with logistic regression is as follows: